18

 18 February 2025 18:43

-How translated into Russian "Sagitta"
+How is "sagitta" translated into Russian?

-Saggital plane is an imaginary plane that divides the body into two parts - right and left (used in anatomy)
+The sagittal plane is an imaginary plane that divides the body into two parts -right and left(used in anatomy)

-Sagitta - in geometry: a segment above the center of the chord.
+Sagitta- in geometry: a segment above the center of the chord.

-Why radio amateur needs to know Sagittu
+Why does a radio amateur need to know sagitta

 Sagitta calculation